 Though bruising may result from injectables, there is a lot you can do to avoid it.
 Here are some anti-bruising tips for your injectables treatment.

-1. Stop taking certain pills a week ahead of your injectables treatment
+1. Stop taking certain pills a week ahead of your Botox treatment

-Seven days before treatment you should discontinue any medications and supplements that thin your blood.
+Seven days before your Botox treatment you should discontinue any medications and supplements that thin your blood.
 These include: